-Travel expenses are the ordinary and necessary expenses of traveling away from home for your business, profession, or job.
-Generally, employees deduct these expenses using Form 2106 (PDF) or Form 2106-EZ (PDF) and on Form 1040, Schedule A (PDF).
+Travel expenses are the ordinary and necessary expenses of traveling away from home for your business, profession or job.
+Generally, employees deduct these expenses by using Form 2106 (PDF), Employee Business Expenses, or Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses, and Form 1040, Schedule A (PDF), Itemized Deductions.
 You cannot deduct expenses that are lavish or extravagant or that are for personal purposes.

 You are traveling away from home if your duties require you to be away from the general area of your tax home for a period substantially longer than an ordinary day's work, and you need to get sleep or rest to meet the demands of your work while away.

-In determining your main place of business, take into account the length of time you are normally required to spend at each location for business purposes, the degree of business activity in each area, and the relative significance of the financial return from each area.
-However, the most important consideration is the length of time spent at each location.
+In determining your main place of business, take into account the length of time you normally need to spend at each location for business purposes, the degree of business activity in each area, and the relative significance of the financial return from each area.
+However, the most important consideration is the length of time you spend at each location.

-Travel expenses paid or incurred in connection with a temporary work assignment away from home are deductible.
-However, travel expenses paid in connection with an indefinite work assignment are not deductible.
+You can deduct travel expenses paid or incurred in connection with a temporary work assignment away from home.
+However, you cannot deduct travel expenses paid in connection with an indefinite work assignment.
 Any work assignment in excess of one year is considered indefinite.
-Also, you may not deduct travel expenses at a work location if it is realistically expected that you will work there for more than one year, whether or not you actually work there that long.
+Also, you may not deduct travel expenses at a work location if you realistically expect that you will work there for more than one year, whether or not you actually work there that long.
 If you realistically expect to work at a temporary location for one year or less, and the expectation changes so that at some point you realistically expect to work there for more than one year, travel expenses become nondeductible when your expectation changes.

 Travel expenses for conventions are deductible if you can show that your attendance benefits your trade or business.
 Special rules apply to conventions held outside the North American area.